After the PhD:

 Maren focuses on strategic design, product design, marketing, and high level business strategy.
 For the past year she has worked on developing and designing Aurora, Beyond Prof’s e-learning platform.
 Regardless of what Maren is doing, it requires research – whether she’s looking into new programs to help the team communicate more efficiently or learning more about platform development.
 She also has found that her day-to-day work includes analysis and analytic review, and even a little bit of sales!

-When asked how their current business relates to their doctoral work, both Jen and Maren are quick to point out that it doesn’t relate to their work as historians at all.
+When asked how her current business relates to her doctoral work, Maren is quick to point out that it doesn’t relate to her work as historians at all.
 “I want that to become much more normal,” says Maren.
 “I loved being a historian.
 I liked thinking high-level thoughts.
 I loved being in the classroom.”
-Both Jen and Maren found that tracing their values and interests led them to fulfilling and exciting careers.
-Jen was always interested in people and their stories, and during grad school often found herself organizing conferences and taking on student leadership positions.
-Maren drew connections between her love of the classroom and designing and developing workshops, while Jen has always been passionate about bringing people together to present their viewpoints.
+Maren found that tracing her values and interests led her to fulfilling and exciting careers.
+She drew connections between her love of the classroom and designing and developing workshops.

-Maren and Jen both point out that the post-PhD career transition can be really tough.
-Jen notes that she often felt un-moored, both during and after her PhD.
-One of the things that surprises her the most about her current career is that she feels more engaged and fulfilled than she did during her graduate experience.
+Maren points out that the post-PhD career transition can be really tough.
 The most surprising element of Maren’s career?
 She remembers saying at a conference in the past “I don’t ever want to run a business.”
-In retrospect, Maren believes this statement was connected to the safety of her academic identity – which she felt she still held onto, even after she left the academic job market.
+In retrospect, she believes this statement was connected to the safety of her academic identity – which she felt she still held onto, even after she left the academic job market.

-Maren and Jen’s advice for those starting out on their own career transitions?
+Her advice for those starting out on their own career transitions?
 Talk to all sorts of people.
 In the beginning, networking and reaching out may make you feel nervous or anxious, but most people are excited to give advice and want to help you get where you need to go.
-They want PhDs undergoing a career transition to ask themselves more about their interests.
+She wants PhDs undergoing a career transition to ask themselves more about their interests.
 Think broadly about what, exactly, it is about your academic work that energizes you, and try to apply that to other sectors or career paths.
-“We do want to make change in the world, and in the academic world,” says Jen.
-“We really support people who have great educations, and who want to harness their educations and all of who they are to make the world better.”
-If you dig deep, the results might surprise you!

 Watch the full interviews below: